szymach/c-pchart/README.md

 - Reorganized files a bit and refactored code for better readability.
 Also, basic annotations were added to functions.

+HOWEVER THIS IS WORK STILL IN PROGRESS AND SHOULD NOT BE USED YET.

+A tested and usable versions should appear in the following days.
 Where to get it?
 ================
 For the time being at [GitHub](https://github.com/szymach/CpChart).